ooni/ooni.org/content/post/eeep-greek-censorship.md

 offense applying as well for users (players), companies and ISPs.

-Most Greek ISPs have not issued any public report that notifies their customers/users warning them about the content blocking of the EEEP blacklist.
+Most Greek ISPs have not issued any public report that notifies their customers/users warning them about the content being blocked by the EEEP blacklist.
 Apart from that there is no documentation on how they have implemented the block/censorship, if they keep track of people trying to access these blocked websites, as the law orders, and so on.